-We will send you an information sheet by email, outlining all the details of the debate, including the date, time, place, schools involved and what to bring.
+We will send you an information sheet by email, outlining all the details of the debate, including the date, time, place (in the case of face-to-face debates), web link (in the case of virtual debates), schools involved and what to bring.

-We will also send you a copy of the marking sheet and the results sheet if you are acting as Chief Adjudicator.
+We will also send you a copy of the marking sheet and the results sheet via email and post if required.